tptodorov/sbt-cloudformation/README.md

     stackTags in Staging := Map("env" -> "staging", "app" -> "sample")

 By default, there are two configurations: staging and production.
-For each configuration, there following settings are defined:
+For each configuration, the following settings are defined and used for task execution:

  * `stackTemplate` - source of a CloudFormation template.
 By default, the first `.template` found in `src/main/aws` folder.
  * `stackParams` - map of template parameters